 When is Boston's St. Patrick's Day Parade?

 For 2018, the St. Patrick's Day Parade is scheduled for Sunday, March 18: the day after St. Patrick's Day.
-It also just happens to be the last day of winter!
-Spring officially arrives on Tuesday, March 20), and chances are good you'll need to bundle up if you're going, although you'll see some Bostonians in shorts pretty much any time the temperature tops 40 degrees.
+It's still winter in Boston (spring officially arrives on Tuesday, March 20), and chances are good you'll need to bundle up if you're going, although you'll see some Bostonians in shorts pretty much any time the temperature tops 40 degrees.
 The parade is the largest of the many St. Patrick's Day events held in and around Boston each year.

 Where is the Parade Held?